nao1215/stringx/README.md

   (** Return the number of Unicode code points (runes) in a UTF-8 string.
       Example: len "🍎🍏🍊" = 3 *)

+  val map : (Uchar.t -> int) -> string -> string
+  (** Return a copy of the string with all Unicode code points mapped by the given function.
+      The mapping function must return a valid Unicode code point (Uchar.t) for every input; no code points are dropped.
+      Unicode-aware: decodes the string into code points, applies the function, then re-encodes into UTF-8.
+      Example: map rot13 "'Twas brillig and the slithy camel..." = "'Gjnf oevyyvt naq gur fyvgul pnzry..." *)

   val repeat : string -> int -> string
   (** Return a new string consisting of [count] copies of [s].
       Raises [Invalid_argument] if [count] is negative.